mulshankar/CarND-MPC-Project/README.md

   constraints_upperbound, fg_eval, solution);

 ```
-FG_eval contains the cost function and sets up the constraints for Ipopt in the desired fashion.
+FG_eval contains the cost function and sets up the constraints in the desired fashion for Ipopt.
 The cost function used for the optimization is shown below.
 As seen, there are three parts to the cost function.
 The first part deals with error minimization.
-A velocity error term is introduced also to ensure the car does not simply stop once the cross track and orientation errors are minimized.
+A velocity error term is introduced to ensure the car does not simply stop once the cross track and orientation errors are minimized.
 The second part of the cost function is to constrain excessive use of the actuators.
 The third part of the cost function is to constrain relative change in actuators.
 This minimizes abrupt changes in the actuator positions, especially the steer angle.

 ```
 // Reference State Cost